mathesar-foundation/mathesar-wiki/design/specs/visual-query-builder.md

 To delete a result transformation step, the user can click on the `Delete` button present in each step item.
 Deleting a step means that the system will undo all transformations made through that step, and the result table will reflect the updated output.

-In circumstances where subsequent steps rely on columns resulting from a deleted step, the system will display error warnings for every failed step.
+When subsequent steps rely on columns resulting from a deleted step, the system will display error warnings for every failed step.
 The table output will only reflect the output generated by those stages without errors.

 ---
 Wireframes